Blond Beauty Anna Nystrom Shows Major Cleavage In Low-Cut Bralette

 “Why are you so gorgeous.
 I love you so much Anna,” another one of the model’s followers gushed with a flame and heart emoji.

 “Hope you had an awesome night.
-Wish I could have spent it with you, queen,” a third fan raved.
+Wish I could have spent it with you, queen,” raved a third fan.